schoolofcities/urban-data-storytelling/notebooks/urban-data-visualization/maps-and-spatial-data-visualization/maps-and-spatial-data-visualization.md

 ### Styling numeric data

-Colouring some points libraries by number of books?
+We often have ordinal or numeric data that we want to use to define our styling.
+For example, showing larger numbers in a column with a darker colour and smaller numbers with a lighter colour.

+Let's do a quick example, with data indicating camera locations for automated enforcement of speeding in Toronto.

-How we decide to group (i.e. classify or bin) or data, as well as what colours we pick can
+How we decide to group (i.e. classify or bin) or data, as well as what colours we pick can, can

+For further ideas, ....